I have been thinking about the PMP certificate for the past several years, and in December 2016, I decided to apply for it.

-Before starting my preparation I read several lessons learned of successful exam takers and drafted a plan for my study.
+Before starting my PMP exam preparation, I read several lessons learned from successful exam takers and drafted a plan for my study.
 This is an important step; create a good plan and don’t forget to follow it.

 I started with reading Rita’s book and created my own notes for later review.
 Then, I went through the PMBOK Guide.
 I found it helpful because it provides a clear picture of connections among the processes.

 After reading these books, I started attempting mock tests to find my weak points.

 My weak area was connections between processes, so I needed to study this more but I didn’t want to reread the same books.